-The knurled roller needed to run flux-core wire is not included in the box.
+The knurled roller needed to run flux-core wire is not included in the box of the MIG 135.
 So, you have another add-on you may need to purchase separately.

-Plus, remember to pick up some flux-core wire while you at it, the welder does not come with any.
-For that matter, pick up all your consumables if you do buy this unit, it comes with very few in the box.
+Plus, remember to pick up some flux-core wire while you at it.
+The MIG 135 does not come with any.
+For that matter, pick up all your consumables if you buy this unit; it comes with very few in the box.

 Torch and Ground Leads

-This might be considered a nitpick by some, but the leads are only 8 feet long.
+This might be considered a nitpick by some, but the leads are only 8 feet long on the Eastwood 135.

 For many small shops, that length works fine.
-For others, it will be too short and you may end up replacing the torch and/or ground cable, which is an additional expense to you.
+It will be too short for others, and you may end up replacing the torch and/or ground cable, which is an additional expense to you.

 Eastwood 135 Stand Out Features